Sergey Bezrukov

-Sergey Vitalyevich Bezrukov (Серге́й Вита́льевич Безру́ков; born 18 October 1973) is a Soviet and Russian film and stage actor, singer, People's Artist of Russia, the laureate of the State Prize of the Russian Federation.
+Sergey Vitalyevich Bezrukov (Серге́й Вита́льевич Безру́ков; born 18 October 1973) is a Russian film and stage actor, singer, People's Artist of Russia, the laureate of the State Prize of the Russian Federation.
 He currently works at Tabakov Studio (the theatre of Oleg Tabakov).
 He is a member of the Supreme Council of the party United Russia.

 Biography

 Early life and education

 Sergei Bezrukov was born on 18 October 1973 in Moscow.
 His father was Vitali Bezrukov, an actor and director who worked at the Moscow Satire Theatre.
 Sergei's mother was Natalia Bezrukova (née Surova), she graduated from the Gorky College of Soviet Trade and worked as a shop manager.
 Sergei Bezrukov was named in honor of his father's favorite poet, Sergei Yesenin.

-After graduating from secondary school No. 402 in the Perovsk district of Moscow in 1990, he entered the Moscow Art Theater School.
+After graduating from secondary school No. 402 in the Perovsk district of Moscow in 1990, he entered the Moscow Art Theatre School.
 In 1994 he graduated from the acting department of the Moscow Art Theater School, with the specialization being Actor of Drama Theater and Cinema (Oleg Tabakov's workshop), and was immediately accepted into the troupe of the Moscow Theater Studio under Oleg Tabakov.

 Career

 From 1995 until 2000, he worked on the satirical program Puppets which aired on the NTV channel.
 Puppets were used on the show to represent famous people, mainly politicians.
 He voiced twelve characters on the show, among them such famous personalities as Boris Yeltsin and Vladimir Zhirinovsky.
 Bezrukov gained more exposure as an actor with the show.

-In 2002 Bezrukov gained his big break; he got the role of gang leader Sasha Belov in the popular crime TV show Brigada.
+In 2002, Bezrukov gained his big break; he got the role of gang leader Sasha Belov in the popular crime TV show Brigada.
 After the series aired Sergei Bezrukov became a household name in Russia.
-He voiced the title character of Prince Vladimir animated film.
+He voiced the title character of the Prince Vladimir animated film.
 He is also known for his theatre role of Chichikov in Dead Souls (which won the Moskovskij Komsomolets award).
 In 2006, he portrayed Alexander Pushkin, revered as the Russian language's greatest poet, in Pushkin: The Last Duel.

-According to the survey of ROMIR Monitoring, in Russia he was called the favorite actor of 2005.
+According to the survey of ROMIR Monitoring, in Russia, he was called the favorite actor of 2005.

-In March 2014 he signed a letter in support of the position of the President of Russia Vladimir Putin on Russia's military intervention in Ukraine.
+In March 2014, he signed a letter in support of the position of the President of Russia Vladimir Putin on Russia's military intervention in Ukraine.